YUUU23/GSOC25-ChromeTheme/README.md

 ### Running Theme with `.crx` File (Packed):

-1. Download the `src.crx` file from `https://github.com/YUUU23/GSOC25-ChromeTheme`
+1. Download the `BananaMilkTheme.crx` file from `https://github.com/YUUU23/GSOC25-ChromeTheme`
 2. In a Chrome browser, visit `chrome://extensions/`
 3. Toggle on 'Developer Mode'
-4. Drag and drop the `src.crx` file in, this will install the theme to your Chrome browser
+4. Drag and drop the `BananaMilkTheme.crx` file in, this will install the theme to your Chrome browser

 ## Editing This Theme: